 After leaving The Pioneers, Hugh tried for a time to lead his own version of the Sons of the Pioneers, claiming ownership of the name as the last active member of the original quartet.
 Farr's group failed to find an audience, however, and disbanded soon after it was organized.
 He played with singing cowboy star Jimmy Wakely and later co-founded the Country Gentlemen with Pat Patterson, Kenny Baker, and Jimmie Widener, who broke up after a short but successful performing career and recording one album.
 Farr spent the 1960s playing with different groups and passed away on April 17, 1980.

-Talents : Hugh : Singer, Songwriter, Fiddle - Karl : Singer, Songwriter, Guitar
+Talents : Hugh : Vocals, Songwriter, Fiddle - Karl : Vocals, Songwriter, Guitar

 Style musical : Singing Cowboy; Traditional Country